-Outside the shrine, however, animals of various kinds enjoy the security and food that nature provides.
-The various hardwood and fruit trees in the shrine compound provide sanctuary for many birds, insects and other animals.
+The various hardwood and fruit trees around the shrine provide sanctuary not just for humans but also for many birds, insects and other animals.
 Just recently new appearances of wildlife were sighted in the trees—squirrels, a migratory bird and a Philippine hawk (Lawin).
 Nobody knows how the squirrels (sometimes seen as two, other times alone) got inside the shrine grounds.
-We just assumed that someone let loose these exotic animals in the shrine compound thinking that squirrels will be better off running free in the shrine compound rather than confined in cages.
+We assumed that someone let loose these exotic animals in the shrine compound thinking that squirrels will be better off running free in the shrine compound rather than confined in cages.
 The squirrels are very shy though; they spend most of the time hiding in the trees.
 Occasionally, however, one can see them hopping on tree branches.

 In November 2016, a migratory bird called Narcissus Flycatcher from China was spotted on the trees of the shrine compound.
 The word spread fast and in no time, many bird photographers and researchers flocked to Baclaran and spent almost a week photographing the special visitor.
 The narcissus flycatcher (Ficedula narcissina) is a passerine bird in the Old World flycatcher family.
 It is native to East Asia, from Sakhalin to the north, through Japan across through Korea, mainland China, and Taiwan, wintering in Southeast Asia, including the Philippines and Borneo.
 It is highly migratory.
 The bird watchers surmised that the birds chose to stay at the shrine because they found lots of food in the many trees of the compound.

 The shrine has implemented several ecological programs through the years.
 The shrine, for example, has long been converting its biodegradable waste like food waste, paper waste, dry leaves and twigs into compost.
 The compost is used to fertilize the flowers and other plants in the shrine compound.